5G-MAG/rt-mbms-modem/README.md

 #### Other SDRs

-While we've only tested with Lime- and Blade-SDRs, Soapy supports a wide range of SDR devices, which should therefore also be usable with OBECA if they support the high bandwidth/sample rates required for FeMBMS decoding.
+While we've only tested with Lime- and Blade-SDRs, Soapy supports a wide range of SDR devices, which should therefore also be usable with 5gmag-rt-modem if they support the high bandwidth/sample rates required for FeMBMS decoding.
 You can find more info on device support at https://github.com/pothosware/SoapySDR/wiki

 Running ``apt search soapysdr-module`` lists all available modules.

-If you successfully (or unsuccessfully) try OBECA with another SDR, please let us know!
+If you successfully (or unsuccessfully) try 5gmag-rt-modem with another SDR, please let us know!

 ### 2.2 Checking SoapySDR installation